basetenlabs/truss-examples/trt-llm-engine-builder-templates/llama-3_1-70b-instruct/high_throughput/README.md

 Paste your Baseten API key if prompted.
 Also ensure the `hf_access_token` secret is properly setup in your Baseten Account to access this model.

-_**Note**: TensorRT-LLM with engine builder will only work under a Baseten production deployment_
+**Note**: TensorRT-LLM with engine builder will only work under a Baseten production deployment

-For more information, see [Truss documentation](https://docs.baseten.co/performance/engine-builder-overview).
+For more information, refer to the [Truss documentation](https://docs.baseten.co/performance/engine-builder-overview).